lukisko/sprint3-PCL/README.md

 (you can you also other names but then you want to change gitignore file and dockerignore file)

 to start the project in docker you need to :
+0. create file .envfile with values for USERNAME and PASSWORD
 1. docker build -t flask-app .
 2. docker run -dp 5000:5000 --env-file .envfile flask-app